iti0201/simulator-data/README.md

 Hello.

-You're gonna be making some stuff here.
+You're gonna be making some stuff for the simulator here.
 Good luck.